Analytical Solutions of Open String Field Theory: Outlook

-Following the treatment of solutions as formal pure-gauge solutions and given the fact that all currently known analytical solutions can be cast in such a form, some obvious questions arise: \begin{itemize} \item Is it possible to represent all string field theory solutions as formal pure-gauge solutions\footnote{\ATFV it was argued in~\cite{Ellwood:2009zf}, that the answer to this question is affirmative.}? \item Given a solution how should one cast it in a pure-gauge form? \item Is there a simple criterion to distinguish the ``large gauge transformations'' from the majority of pure-gauge ones? \item Given a solution that is formally written in a pure-gauge form, is there a simple and universal prescription for regularizing it? \end{itemize} To understand the last two questions we recall that we regularized Schnabl's solution and the marginal deformation solutions in quite a different way and the manifestation of them being non-trivial was also quite different\footnote{Note that evaluating the action is not always enough, since it is zero for the marginal deformations.}.
+Following the treatment of solutions as formal pure-gauge solutions and given the fact that all currently known analytical solutions can be cast in such a form, some obvious questions arise: \begin{itemize} \item Is it possible to represent all string field theory solutions as formal pure-gauge solutions\footnote{\ATFV it was argued by Ellwood in~\cite{Ellwood:2009zf}, that the answer to this question is affirmative.
+While Ellwood's construction was performed around the tachyon vacuum, the result formally holds also around the perturbative vacuum, since the tachyon vacuum itself is a formal gauge solution and gauge transformations can be composed.}? \item Given a solution how should one cast it in a pure-gauge form? \item Is there a simple criterion to distinguish the ``large gauge transformations'' from the majority of pure-gauge ones? \item Given a solution that is formally written in a pure-gauge form, is there a simple and universal prescription for regularizing it? \end{itemize} To understand the last two questions we recall that we regularized Schnabl's solution and the marginal deformation solutions in quite a different way and the manifestation of them being non-trivial was also quite different\footnote{Note that evaluating the action is not always enough, e.g., it is zero for solutions describing marginal deformations.}.